Differences in Sex Development

 - An exam using a small camera that goes inside your child’s body to see their organs (endoscopic and laparoscopic studies)

 - An evaluation to tell how your child’s condition is affecting their life (psychosocial assessment)

 Children with urgent conditions may stay in the hospital for diagnosis.
 Others may come to the DSD outpatient clinic.

 Seattle Children’s offers a range of options to manage DSDs, plus support to help your family make decisions about your child’s care.

 DSDs are lifelong conditions.
-In recommending treatment, we focus on:
+When we recommend treatment, we focus on:

 - What is best for your child’s physical and emotional health

-- Preserving the possibility for your child to have biological children, if possible
+- Keeping the option for your child to have biological children, if possible

 - Promoting their ability to have satisfying sexual relationships